I welcome the Minister of State.

 The Senator has said that before.

 My concern about this area is similar to that raised by Sinn Féin.
-Deputy Cullinane did excellent work on this.
-The Minister of State responded to some of those concerns, so I welcome the new section 35.
-I believe there have been changes since the Bill was drafted and I welcome that section 35 contains a more constrained definition of the data that might be shared.
+Deputy Cullinane did excellent work on this issue.
+The Minister of State responded to some of those concerns and I welcome the new section 35.
+I believe there have been changes since the Bill was drafted and it is welcome that section 35 contains a more constrained definition of the data that might be shared.
 That is advisable and positive.
-I commend that, but I also hope we can get reassurances that there is no intention to extend it back to the wider capacity it had initially.
+I commend it, but I also hope we can get reassurances that there is no intention to extend it back to the wider capacity it had initially.
 I am concerned about section 8 and the power of entering into contracts for the procurement of goods and services.
-From my reading of the transcripts of proceedings in the Dáil I understand the Minister has given assurances that there is no intention to tender in this regard.
+From my reading of the transcripts of proceedings in the Dáil, I understand the Minister has given assurances that there is no intention to tender in this regard.
 I am still concerned that this is an independent office and I do not know to what extent we can set the policy on decisions as to whether these areas would be tendered.
 The current European procurement rules move in one direction whereby if an area is opened to tender and competition it potentially remains open.
 It is extremely difficult to move back to a public delivery of that public good.
-I would appreciate hearing the Minister's explanation of the safeguards that exist to ensure that we do not move towards tendering and that we do not leave ourselves in a situation where we are unable to reverse out of it.
+I would appreciate hearing the Minister's explanation of the safeguards to ensure we do not move towards tendering and that we do not leave ourselves in a situation where we will be unable to reverse out of it.

 We discussed the fiasco in this House of procurement in terms of library services.
 We were told that we could not find a Minister to take accountability in terms of where the decision was made to bundle the library contract.
 It was moved from Minister to Minister and the Office of Government Procurement, back to the Department of Education and Skills and around the houses.
 We could not find a Department to take responsibility for the issue.
 Those are not necessarily complications; they are potential complications.
-I accept that in his speech the Minister of State indicated that this is not the road he wants to go down but I would like a sense from him of how he plans to ensure this independent office does not choose to go down those routes in the future.
-I again thank him for the Bill.
-It makes sense.
+I accept that the Minister of State has indicated that this is not the road he wants to go down, but I would like a sense from him of how he plans to ensure this independent office does not choose to go down those routes in the future.
+I again thank him for the Bill which makes sense.

-Senator Higgins had 50 seconds to spare.
-I thank her for that.
+Senator Higgins had 50 seconds to spare, for which I thank her.

 Literally 50 seconds.